Skip to main content

 Section 1.
 Subchapter 22 of chapter 2 of title 20 of the administrative code of the city of New York is amended by adding a new section 20-395.1 to read as follows:

-§ 20-395.1.
+§ 20-395.1. a.
 Duty to furnish information about permits.
-Prior to or at the same time as the execution of a home improvement contract, a home improvement contractor shall provide a written notice to the owner regarding required permits.
-Such notice must be signed and dated by the owner and shall disclose whether any permits are foreseeably required to complete the work specified in the home improvement contract, and, if so:
+Prior to the date of, or on the same date as, the execution of a home improvement contract or an amendment of such contract, a home improvement contractor shall provide a written notice to the owner regarding permits that are required to complete the work specified in such home improvement contract.
+The owner must sign and date such notice.
+The home improvement contractor shall disclose whether any permits are foreseeably required to complete the work specified in the home improvement contract, and, if so:

-2. What actions need to be taken to obtain the required permits, including estimated fees for the permits; and
+2. What actions need to be taken to obtain the required permits, including estimated fees for such permits; and

 3. Instructions on how the owner can verify the status of such permits through city databases such as the buildings information system.

 § 28-103.38 Outreach and education for the watch list of contractors performing work without the required permit.
-The department shall conduct education and outreach to increase awareness of section 28-213.5, regarding the watch list of contractors who have been found to have performed work without a required permit.
+The department shall conduct education and outreach to increase awareness of section 28-213.5, which requires the department to compile a watch list of contractors who have been found to have performed work without a required permit.
 Educational materials distributed pursuant to this section shall be in plain language and made available in all of the designated citywide languages, as defined in section 23-1101 of this code.
 Such educational materials shall also be available on the department's website.

 NAW